Ramsey County J.D.A.I. Deep End Alternatives

 Available Funding and Application Deadline:

 There is $212,500 available in 2018 funding with the strong likelihood that additional funding will be available in 2019 for the same or similar projects.
 The deadline for 2018 funding will be on a rolling basis with the first deadline due date of 1-4-19.
-Subsequent due dates will be every 30 days after the first due date provided sufficient applications have been received and remaining funding exists.
+The second deadline due date 2-8-19.
+Subsequent due dates will be every 30 days provided sufficient applications have been received and remaining funding exists.